skadauke/rwb-train/README.md

 ## Deploy to Amazon Web Services Elastic Compute Cloud (AWS EC2)

 The following instructions explain how to set up an RWB training instance on AWS for teaching.
+They assume some familiarity with AWS, including the EC2 and Route 53 services, as well as the Linux command line.

 1. Push the image to Docker Hub (optional, only needed if you have modified the `Dockerfile`.
 Substitute your Docker Hub username for `<your_username>`):